History of the Tampa Bay Rays: 2018: Back on the upswing

 Heading into 2018, the Rays traded Evan Longoria, long considered a franchise player, to the Giants, and starter Jake Odorizzi to the Twins.
 More trades would come as the season went on, as Matt Andriese was dealt to Arizona, and Archer was traded to the Pittsburgh Pirates for pitcher Tyler Glasnow, outfielder Austin Meadows, and prospect Shane Baz.
 Despite the departure of much of their existing rotation, Glasnow and Blake Snell anchored the teams pitching staff; Snell, who lead all AL pitchers in wins (21) and ERA (1.89), won the franchise's second Cy Young Award.
-The team also pioneered the concept of the "opener," by which the opening pitcher is relieved after only a few outs by a more traditional starting pitcher; the strategy helped the Rays finish the year with the second-best team ERA in the American League.
+The team also pioneered the concept of the "opener", by which the opening pitcher is relieved after only a few outs by a more traditional starting pitcher; the strategy helped the Rays finish the year with the second-best team ERA in the American League.
 The Rays won 90 games, but lost the AL wild card berth to Oakland by seven games.

 2019: Return to the playoffs

-Cash led the Rays to his first postseason in 2019, building off an impressive 19-9 start to win 96 games.
+Cash led the Rays to his first postseason in 2019, building off a 19–9 start to win 96 games.
 The pitching staff, anchored by starters Glasnow, Snell, and veteran Charlie Morton as well as relievers Nick Anderson and Diego Castillo, led the American League with a 3.65 ERA.
 The team defeated Oakland to claim the AL Wild Card spot, but was defeated by the Houston Astros in a five-game ALDS.